-HOC = hourly operating cost shown in the
+HOC = hourly operating cost shown in the Blue Book

-The Department will not compensate for rental rates that exceed the rates unless approved in advance of the Work by the Engineer.
+The LPA will not compensate for rental rates that exceed the Blue Book rates unless approved in advance of the Work by the Engineer.

 e.
 Moving of Equipment.
-The Department will also pay for the time required to move needed equipment to the location of the force account work and to return it to its original location.
-The Department will pay for loading and transportation costs instead of moving time if equipment is moved by means other than its own power.
+The LPA will also pay for the time required to move needed equipment to the location of the force account work and to return it to its original location.
+The LPA will pay for loading and transportation costs instead of moving time if equipment is moved by means other than its own power.
 Moving time back to the original location or loading and transportation costs will not be allowed if the equipment is used at the site of the force account work on contract items or related work.

-The Department will consider the actual cost of transferring the equipment to the Project and returning it to the original location as an additional expense and pay for it as specified, for equipment moved on the Project exclusively for force account work.
+The LPA will consider the actual cost of transferring the equipment to the Project and returning it to the original location as an additional expense and pay for it as specified, for equipment moved on the Project exclusively for force account work.

 The Engineer will confirm the original location of the equipment before the Contractor moves and uses it for force account work.

 If the equipment is transported by a common carrier, the allowance is the invoiced amount paid for the freight plus 15 percent.
-However, if the Contractor’s forces transport the equipment, the allowable compensation will be rate of the hauling unit and hourly operating cost plus the driver’s wages and the cost of loading and unloading the equipment calculated according to .
+However, if the Contractor’s forces transport the equipment, the allowable compensation will be Blue Book rate of the hauling unit and hourly Blue Book operating cost plus the driver’s wages and the cost of loading and unloading the equipment calculated according to 109.05.C.2.

 5. Foreman’s Transportation.
-The Department will pay the rate for every hour the foreman’s truck is on the force account site or moving to or from the site.
+The LPA will pay the Blue Book rate for every hour the foreman’s truck is on the force account site or moving to or from the site.
 This rate includes equipment cost, fuel and lubricants, overhead, profit, and mobile phone or two-way radios.

 6. Subcontract Work.
-For Work performed by an approved subcontractor, the Department will pay an amount to cover administrative costs of 8% on the first $10,000 of work and 5% for work in excess of $10,000 as provided in through .
+For Work performed by an approved subcontractor, the LPA will pay an amount to cover administrative costs of 8% on the first $10,000 of work and 5% for work in excess of $10,000 as provided in 109.05.C.2 through 109.05.C.5.
 No additional mark-up is allowed for work of a sub-subcontractor or trucking services employed by a subcontractor.

 7. Final Adjustment to Premium for Contract Bonds.
 The final bond premium amount for the payment and performance bonds will be computed based on the actual final contract value.
-For the purpose of computing a bond premium adjustment the actual final contract value is defined as the whole sum of money, excluding any bond premium adjustment, which is passed from the Department to the Contractor as a result of the completion of the Work.
-If the actual final contract value is different from the original contract value, the premium shall be adjusted accordingly; either by refund of part of the original bond premium by the Contractor if the original contract value is larger than the actual final contract value; or by payment of additional bond premium by the Department if the original contract value is smaller than the actual final contract value.
-Additional payment by the Department or refund by the Contractor will be based on the difference between the invoiced bond premium for the original contract value and the invoiced bond premium for the actual final contract value without any markup.
+For the purpose of computing a bond premium adjustment the actual final contract value is defined as the whole sum of money, excluding any bond premium adjustment, which is passed from the LPA to the Contractor as a result of the completion of the Work.
+If the actual final contract value is different from the original contract value, the premium shall be adjusted accordingly; either by refund of part of the original bond premium by the Contractor if the original contract value is larger than the actual final contract value; or by payment of additional bond premium by the LPA if the original contract value is smaller than the actual final contract value.
+Additional payment by the LPA or refund by the Contractor will be based on the difference between the invoiced bond premium for the original contract value and the invoiced bond premium for the actual final contract value without any markup.
 A final bond premium adjustment will not be made when the actual final contract value differs from the original contract value by less than $ 40,000.00.

 8. Trucking.